Efforts to reform the United States Electoral College: District Plan Amendments

 There were several attempts in the early 1800s to require states to divide their electoral votes into single vote districts instead of at large.
 Districts within a state would vote for only one elector, allowing states to split their votes between different candidates.
 Reformers hoped this would decrease the number of safe states by allowing minority parties to win districts within a state, decrease the role of swing states, and decrease the chance of the winning candidate losing the popular vote.

 Many members of the constitutional convention assumed states would choose electors by district instead of at large.
 One advocate for the amendments, James Madison, wrote in 1823 that the district plan "was mostly, if not exclusively, in view when the Constitution was framed and adopted."
 Between 1813 and 1824 the Senate approved amendments for the district plan four different times, and the House approved a separate amendment in 1820.
 None of the amendments managed to pass both houses.

+Maine and Nebraska.
+2 out of the 50 states, utilize this method votes.
+As of 2024, each state had split their votes three times.
+The CDM allocates one electoral vote to each congressional district while the remaining two votes are distributed to the state-wide winner.
+This method has been argued to reduce the winner-take-all controversies and offer a better regional political diversity.

 Lodge-Gossett Amendment

 Introduced in 1950 and named after its sponsors senator Henry Lodge (R-Massachusetts) and representative Ed Gossett (D-Texas), the Lodge-Gossett Amendment was a plan to allocate the electoral votes proportional to the popular vote.
 The amendment would have kept the states' electoral votes but eliminated electors.
 Instead, in each state, the electoral votes would have been allocated in proportion to each candidate's share of the popular vote in that state.
-There would also have been a nationwide electoral threshold of 40 per cent of electoral votes, with a joint session of Congress acting as tie-breaker between the two top candidates in case none crossed the threshold.
+There would also have been a nationwide electoral threshold of 40 percent of electoral votes, with a joint session of Congress acting as tie-breaker between the two top candidates in case none crossed the threshold.
 The amendment passed in the Senate, with a super majority of 64–27, but failed to pass in the House of Representatives.

+If Humphrey's method were applied to the 1956 election, it would have given Stevenson 130 more EVs (204 total), resulting in him receiving 38% of the total.

+Since the Lodge-Gosset method did not award 2 EVs for statewide winners, smaller states (such as the Dakotas) would allocate more votes for non-statewide winners.